José Brocca: Viator

 In spite of the horrors of war and the divisive nature of this war in particular, the four surviving brothers and sisters held warm memories of their childhood in Viator, and kept in touch in the post-war years.

-Throughout his life Arnulfo, the decorated war hero, veteran of some of the fiercest battles, and highly respected officer in the post-war army of Francoist Spain, spoke of his pacifist father as the 'greatest man who ever lived'.
-This is no paradox: it is testament to the courage and strength of character of both men, indicative of the complexities of civil war, and a victory for humanity over mere politics.
-It tells us that even in the most challenging circumstances the lasting strengths of the family can conquer the transient demands of the state.
+Throughout his life Arnulfo spoke of his father as the 'greatest man who ever lived'.
 Helio died in 1968, Olga in 2004, Arnulfo in 2005 and Irma in 2009.

 Brocca aligned himself with the socialist segment of the complex political spectrum in Spain, and represented Spanish pacifists at international meetings of the peace movement (the Orden del Olivo and War Resisters' International).
 He was a colleague of anarcha-feminist doctor Amparo Poch y Gascón.
 He believed that pacifists had to support the Republican cause, but he was first and foremost a humanitarian.
 There is a local story in Viator which suggests that he helped a Catholic priest escape assassination by giving him his car.
 From 1933 to 1937 Professor Brocca was in Madrid, where his work included being a school inspector and teaching at the university, while the family home continued to be in Viator.
 It is believed that at one stage Brocca also spent some time in Buenos Aires, Argentina, where his brother was living.